Daily readings

 Sunday, October 19, 2025

 John de Brebeuf and Isaac Jogues.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationJohn de Brebeuf and Isaac Jogues